amaltson/test-driven-redis/README.md

 # Test Driven Redis

-This repository follows the Test Drive Infrastructure approach discussed during the Full Stack Toronto talk **Test Driven Infrastructure** and DevOpsDays Toronto 2015 talk **Chef, Test Kitchen, ServerSpec, Docker, CI...
-Oh My!**.
+This repository follows the Test Drive Infrastructure approach discussed during the Web Unleashed 2018 **Test Driven Infrastructure** talk.
+It's also been given in 2015 at Full Stack Toronto and DevOps Days Toronto.

 Follow the [commit
 stream](/amaltson/test-driven-redis/commits/master) to see the